Skip to main content

 • Size

-Manufacturers: AVX, Kemet, Vishay, Samsung, Panasonic TDK, Murata, etc.
+Manufacturers: AVX, Kemet, Vishay, Samsung, Panasonic, TDK, Murata, etc.

 Inductors

-The inductors (also called as a coil or choke) is a passive two-terminal electrical component that stores magnetic energy when an electric current is passed through it.
+The inductor (also called a coil or choke) is a passive two-terminal electrical component that stores magnetic energy when an electric current is passed through it.
 It’s an insulated wire wound into a coil around a core of some material (air, iron, powdered iron, or ferrite material) in a spiral form.

 The inductor is denoted by inductance ‘L’ and the measuring unit is Henry (H).
 Inductors have values that typically range from 1 µH to 2000 mH.